Royiswho/Head-Shoulder-Pattern-Identification-in-R/README.md

 # Head Shoulder Pattern Identification in R
-## Identify head-shoulder pattern of S&P500
+## Identify head-shoulder pattern of Stock AA

-### 1 Find 5 Points for Head and Shoulder
+### 1. Find 5 Points for Head and Shoulder

 To identify a head-shoulder pattern, we should write a function to find extreme values.
 For this question, the function to find extreme max